aesara-devs/aesara/doc/extending/creating_a_c_op.rst

 ===========

 The NumPy library provides a C-API to allow users to create, access and manipulate NumPy arrays from within their own C routines.
-NumPy's ndarrays are used extensively inside Aesara and so extending Aesara with a C op will require interaction with the NumPy C-API.
+NumPy's :class:`ndarray`\s are used extensively inside Aesara and so extending Aesara with a C :class:`Op` will require interaction with the NumPy C-API.

-This sections covers the API's elements that are often required to write code for an Aesara C op.
+This sections covers the API's elements that are often required to write code for an Aesara C :class:`Op`.
 The full documentation for the API can be found here :
 `NumPy C-API <http://docs.scipy.org/doc/numpy/reference/c-api.html>`_.